 - FXTM – FCA Regulated ECN Forex broker

-- AvaTrade – Fixed spread forex broker
+- AvaTrade – Best Forex broker for Fixed Spreads

 - IC Markets – Forex Broker with Raw spread account